Wave6677/CarBar/README.md

 ![CarBar](https://user-images.githubusercontent.com/86343914/186069326-2c8bd931-9962-4c72-81d9-9131064fe6d5.png)

 # ⚠️ WARNING ⚠️
-CarBar is in pre-alpha development and should NOT be used as a final product, nor while operating any other type of vehicle or machinery.
+This project is currently ON ICE until i can figure out how to finish college and get a job CarBar is in pre-alpha development and should NOT be used as a final product, nor while operating any other type of vehicle or machinery.
 The current build is for R&D and testing purposes ONLY.
 We are not responsible for anything that the end user decides to do while using this app.

 Consider donating to me to speed up development, as I can only do this in my free time and I am a starving college student!